javacc/javacc/docs/faq.md

 ### How do I communicate from the token manager to the parser?

 As with communication between from the parser to the token manager, this can be tricky because the token manager is often well ahead of the parser.

-For example, if you calculate the value associated with a particular token kind in the token manager and store that value in a simple variable, that variable may well be overwritten by the time the parser consumes the relevant token.
+For example, if you calculate the value associated with a particular token type in the token manager and store that value in a simple variable, that variable may well be overwritten by the time the parser consumes the relevant token.
 Instead you can use a queue.
 The token manager puts information into the queue and the parser takes it out.

 Another solution is to use a table.
-For example in dealing with #line directives in C or C++, you can have the token manager fill a table indicating on which physical lines the #line directives occur and what the value given by the #line is.
-Then the parser can use this table to calculate the "source line number"from the physical line numbers stored in the Tokens.
+For example, in dealing with `#line` directives in C or C++, you can have the token manager fill a table indicating on which physical lines the `#line` directives occur and what the value given by the `#line` is.
+Then the parser can use this table to calculate the *source line number* from the physical line numbers stored in the `Tokens`.

 ### What does it mean to put a regular expression within a BNF production?